 The grounds are available for self-guided tours on Monday-Friday 9am-5pm.
 Booklets can be purchased at History on High.

-Please Note: Beginning June 1, 2016, individuals wanting to enter Carlisle Barracks without a federal government-issued identification will be subject to a background check before being allowed to enter the installation.
-This step is begin taken to ensure that Carlisle Barracks is in compliance with Homeland Security Presidential Directive 12, which requires installations to vet 100% of visitors and uncleared contractors prior to entering the installation.
+Please Note: Individuals wanting to enter Carlisle Barracks without a federal government-issued identification will be subject to a background check before being allowed to enter the installation.
+This step is being taken to ensure that Carlisle Barracks is in compliance with Homeland Security Presidential Directive 12, which requires installations to vet 100% of visitors and uncleared contractors prior to entering the installation.
 Those without a federal government-issued ID will be asked to enter at the Visitors Center (870 Jim Thorpe Road) where you'll undergo an immediate background check (about 10 minutes) and be issued a temporary pass to get onto the installation.
 In order to undergo a background check, visitors must present valid identification -- typically a driver's license or state identification is sufficient.
 Once you have a pass, you can access the installation at any access control point during your visit.
 If you are arriving in a group, please contact the Visitor Center prior to arrival for instructions on pre-vetting (717-245-3712).
 Visitors under the age of 18 will not have a criminal history check and may enter the installation when escorted by a valid pass holder.
 Passes are valid only for the timeframe you were approved for, and all visitors 18 and older in the vehicle must have a valid pass.
 Visitors must have a valid reason to enter Carlisle Barracks.
 Visitors who are accompanied by a CAC or military ID holder will be allowed to enter without a background check.
-Public events on the installation such as weddings, yard sales, and other special events may allow for flexibility with this policy.